Goldenkrew3000/Dotfiles/README.md

 # My personal dotfiles for different devices

-# thinkpad-lxde
+# Chuwi Hi10 Max - Hyprland
-These are the dotfiles for my Thinkpad E14 Gen 4 running Arch Linux. <br>
+These are the dotfiles for my Chuwi Hi10 Max running Arch Linux with both Gnome and Hyprland installed. <br>
-The 'desktop environment' is LXDE running under XFWM4 with DBUS
+The Hyprland dotfiles are for when the tablet is connected to a keyboard, and Gnome (no dotfiles) is for when I am in tablet mode (I mention it due to using some Gnome dependencies). <br>
+Please note, these hyprland dotfiles are NOT fancy, I use my computer to actually do work.
+I would still be using i3 on X11 if wayland wasn't (unfortunaly) more functional for me.